 We have a zero-injury approach to every single day in the workplace and strive to foster a corporate culture that supports our staff's contribution to accident prevention.
-There were no absence accidents among Landsnet's employees during the year 2020.
-One accident occurred with one of our subcontractors during an infrastructure and investment project.
-A serious electrical accident also befell a contractor's employee in the West Fjords.
-A Landsnet employee had a serious incident at the Rangárvellir substation during work to resolve an outage in the area.
+There were no absence accidents among Landsnet's employees during the year 2021.
+An accident occurred with one of our subcontractors, but in other respects the company had no accidents.
 Our staff safety training is designed to address the risks to which our employees are exposed.
 Our training focus areas reflect risks inherent in infrastructure and other projects.
 To this end, our key performance indicators include the Lost-Time Injury Frequency Rate (LTIFR), which is measured annually.
 The Lost-Time Injury Frequency Rate (LTIFR) is a Scandinavian indicator of the frequency of lost-time injury events, taking into account the size of the company.
 Lost-time injury events are accidents that lead to absence of staff from work.
-Our aim to have zero lost-time injury events was achieved in 2020, as in 2019.
+Our aim to have zero lost-time injury events was achieved in 2021, as in 2020.

-The aforesaid incidents serve as a reminder that nothing is more important than the personal safety of our personnel, our service providers and contractors.
-We drew lessons from these incidents and took steps to prevent their repetition.
+We work according to that basic principle that nothing is as important than the personal safety of our personnel, our service providers and contractors.
+We drew lessons and changes from each incidents and take steps to prevent their repetition.